 Have you thought about how to clean your laundry after a disaster?
 We all feel better if we have clean underwear, right?
 Cleanliness is so important!
-Mark and I started making our own dry laundry detergent about seven years ago when my friend, Kendra showed me how easy and inexpensive it is to make.
-I decided not to make mine liquid because of how much storage space it would take up in my small home.
+Mark and I started making our own dry laundry detergent about ten years ago when my friend, Kendra, showed me how easy and inexpensive it is to make.
+I decided not to make a liquid detergent because of how much storage space it would take up in my small home.

 Kendra and I actually got the giggles a few times because we had laundry soap/detergent everywhere.
 I never do anything small, I make three five-gallon buckets worth of laundry soap at a time.
-We had to let the equipment cool down and go back and make a little more.
+We had to let the equipment we used to mix up the materials cool down from time to time, and then go back to making more.

-We made it for Christmas gifts for all of my daughters.
-They love the homemade laundry soap because it saves them lots of money, takes up a small amount of space and keeps their clothes really clean.
+We made it as Christmas gifts for all of my daughters.
+They love the homemade laundry soap because it saves them lots of money, takes up a small amount of space, and keeps their clothes really clean.

 We all still use the product “Gain” fabric softener because we love the smell of it.
 Keep in mind that this recipe for laundry detergent or soap has very few “bubbles” when it’s in the washing machine.
 It has zero fillers like the commercial detergent products we buy at the store.